 There is no bank to purchase the local currency, but we hear a racket coming from a group of sandaled money changers restrained behind a barb wired chain-link fence.
 Bellowing like carnival barkers, they try to coax us over, waving fistfuls of local cash through ragged holes cut in the fence.
 With skepticism high, we perform the intellectual surgery of cutting through the math before exchanging our dollars for the local Cordobas.
 We may have been beat for a buck or two, but these guys no doubt need it more than we do.

 Working our way through the dismal tangle of border checkpoints with the speed of a mollusk, it becomes evident that a green thumb is mandatory.
-Not the digging in the garden kind, but rather a digit busy from repetitiously digging out American greenbacks to satisfy border personnel and entrepreneurial ‘fixers’.
+Not the digging in the garden kind, but rather a digit busy digging out American greenbacks to satisfy border personnel and entrepreneurial ‘fixers’.
 This fiasco here at dysfunction junction has turned into hours of adversity and angst, as we sluggishly muddle our way through the madness and monumental mess of mismanaged mayhem.

 Now comes the delicate dance of ‘barguing’ for a taxi, being cautious to avoid any illegal ‘pirate taxis’.
 The drivers may not wear an eye-patch, but I suspect the name comes from the marauding, pirate-like operators looking to enhance their bounty by using meter-less vehicles to cash-rape and pillage potential passengers!

 Seeing me scoff at a few offers, a ‘fixer’ approaches, and for a dollar leads us to what he claims is an official taxi.
 We confirm the license plate number before jubilantly vacating the befuddling border.
 Our target is the port of San Jorge on Lake Nicaragua; one of the largest lakes in the world and the lifeblood of this country.